Digital Nomad Tax

 Romania - Transfagarasan

-The minimum income requirement is equal to three times the average Romanian salary.
-As the average salary currently amounts to €1.100 this means you’ll need to demonstrate an income of €3.300 per month.
+• Minimum income: The minimum income requirement is equal to three times the average Romanian salary.
+As the average salary currently amounts to €1.600 this means you’ll need to demonstrate an income of €4.800 per month (2024).
 You’ll need to provide proof of your income for the three months preceding your application.
 As the average salary is currently increasing, so will the minimum income level.

-Along with the proof of your income, you’ll need to provide a copy of your employment contract or proof of self-employment.
+• Other: Along with the proof of your income, you’ll need to provide a copy of your employment contract or proof of self-employment.
+You should also provide proof of a clean criminal record and accommodation in Romania for the duration of your stay.

-The length of the Romanian digital nomad visa is one year and you can renew for one additional year.
+• Visa length: The length of the Romanian digital nomad visa is one year and you can renew for one additional year.

-As long as you can prove tax residency in another country, you don’t have to pay income taxes in Romania.
+• Tax implications: As long as you can prove tax residency in another country, you don’t have to pay income taxes in Romania.
 Yet, maybe you do want to become a tax resident in Romania as it offers attractive tax rates.

-On this website, you can apply online for your Romanian digital nomad visa.
+You can apply online for your Romanian digital nomad visa.

 Spain (Schengen Area)